Tyson Jerry

-Tyson Jerry (born October 23, 1983) is a Canadian Guinness World Record holder, speaker, and photographer best known for his advocacy of alternative energy and sustainable transportation.
+Tyson Jerry (born October 23, 1983) is a Canadian Guinness World Record holder, environmentalist, and speaker best known for his work promoting alternative energy and sustainable transportation.
 He holds the Guinness record for the longest journey by car using alternative fuel, set during a 2009–2010 expedition.

 Early life and education

 Jerry was born in Orangeville, Ontario, and raised in Wyevale.
 He attended Wyevale Central Public School before graduating from Elmvale District High School.
-To support his post-secondary studies, he worked in silviculture, planting over 600,000 trees and supervising the planting of an additional 5 million.
-He went on to earn diplomas in Ecosystem Management Technology and Natural Resources Law Enforcement (Environmental Law) from Fleming College.
+To support his post-secondary studies, he worked in the silviculture industry, planting over one million trees and supervising the planting of an additional 5 million during his tenure as a tree-planter.